kenvancleemput/myportfolio/README.md

 - Removal of CV page and added a pdf of my resumé.
 - Added a contact form to page contact, and updated my professional social media
 - Redesigned projects.
 Added pages for old and current projects.
+- added folder structure for clarity
+- moved files to correct folders.